towolf/towolf.github.com/docs/PsychBasic/Snd.markdown

 implementation, and the default device sampling rate if PsychPortAudio is used.
-This default may change in the future, so please either specify a rate, or use this function to get the default rate. \(This default is suboptimal on any system except MacOS\-9, but kept for backwards compatibility\!\)
+This default may change in the future, so please either specify a rate, or use this function to get the default rate. \(This default is suboptimal on any system except MacOS-9, but kept for backwards compatibility\!\)

-The optional 'sampleSize' argument used with [Snd](/docs/Snd)\('Play'\) is only retained for backwards compatibility and has no meaning, unless you opt in to use the old\-style implementation on Matlab with some operating systems. \- It is checked for correctness, but other than that it is ignored.
+The optional 'sampleSize' argument used with [Snd](/docs/Snd)\('Play'\) is only retained for backwards compatibility and has no meaning, unless you opt in to use the old-style implementation on Matlab with some operating systems. - It is checked for correctness, but other than that it is ignored.
 Allowable values are either 8 or 16.